-Professional fees (£)
+Professional fees

 Professional fees incurred from companies such as accountants or solicitors are generally available for tax relief if the work done is related to your limited company.
-However, if the charges relate to capital items, these may not be allowable (depending on the circumstances).
+However, if the charges relate to capital items these may not be allowable (depending on the circumstances).

-If your company pays an accountant for a self-assessment service then this should be recorded as a benefit in kind linked to that individual and will need to pay Class 1A National Insurance Contributions on the benefits.
+If your company pays an accountant additionally for a self-assessment service then this should be recorded as a benefit linked to that individual.